Tear Gas Fired At Sudan Protest 3 Years After Anti-Bashir Sit-in - UrduPoint

 Tear Gas Fired At Sudan Protest 3 Years After Anti-Bashir Sit-in

-Thousands protested in Sudan against military rule on the anniversary Wednesday of previous popular uprisings, most recently against autocrat Omar al-Bashir three years ago
+Thousands protested across Sudan against military rule on the anniversary Wednesday of previous popular uprisings, most recently against autocrat Omar al-Bashir three years ago

-In the capital Khartoum, where hundreds took to the streets, security forces fired tear gas at the crowd, said witnesses.
+In the capital Khartoum, where thousands took to the streets, security forces fired tear gas at the crowd, said witnesses.

 Sudan has grappled with an October 25 coup led by army chief Abdel Fattah al-Burhan that has derailed a political transition period and hammered the economy of one of the world's poorest countries.